vintasoftware/django-psi/README.md

 ## Security

-Please check SECURITY.rst.
+Please check SECURITY.md.
 If you found or if you think you found a vulnerability please get in touch via admin AT vinta.com.br

 Please avoid disclosing any security issue on GitHub or any other public website.
 We'll work to swiftly address any possible vulnerability and give credit to reporters (if wanted).